Check Out the Pyramids on the Giza Plateau

-Regardless of what you think you know of them, experiencing them first hand is an awe-inspiring experience.
+Regardless of what you think you know of them, travel to Egypt and experience them first hand.
+It’s an awe-inspiring experience.

 While on the plateau, an interesting way to experience the site is on camel back.
 Be sure to negotiate a price beforehand and stick with it.
 On our trip, the camel owners walking with us stopped half way through the trip and demanded more money.
 We refused and threatened a call to the tourist police who patrol the site.
 That was the end of that shakedown attempt.

 The world-famous Khan el-Khalili in downtown Cairo offers something for everyone.
 This marketplace offers a glimpse into the traditional buying and selling practices that have been in place for some 700 years.
 The alleyways are crammed with stalls where merchants sell their goods to Egyptians and tourists.